danielpaulus/quicktime_video_hack/README.md

 3. Make a release :-D
 4. Generate GStreamer compatible x264 stream probably by wrapping the NaLus in RTP headers
 5. ~~Complete packet documentation~~
-6. Also save the device audio stream (I am already decoding it and receiving it, just not doing anything with it for now)
+6. Send correct replies for clock SKEW packets

 Extra Goals:
+0. Also save the device audio stream (I am already decoding it and receiving it, just not doing anything with it for now)
 1. [Port to Windows](https://github.com/danielpaulus/quicktime_video_hack/tree/windows/windows) (I don't know why, but still people use Windows nowadays)